seansusmilch/least-watched/docs/media-processor.md

 - Errors processing individual items are logged but do not halt the overall run.
 - Other items continue to be processed after an error.
+- Storage errors return a deletion score of -1 for the affected item.

 ### 10.3 Missing Playback Plugin

 - If the Emby `user_usage_stats` plugin is not installed, playback aggregation returns empty results.
-- Items are still processed but without playback data.
+- Items are still processed but without playback data (lastWatched undefined, watchCount 0).

 ### 10.4 Provider ID Normalization